-Many colleges have not implemented pay rises for a number of years meaning that pay has fallen even more sharply and members are finding it hard to make ends meet.
+But many colleges have not implemented pay rises for a number of years, meaning that pay has fallen even more sharply and members are finding it hard to make ends meet.

-As UNISON continues its Pay Up Now! campaign and the pressure grows on the government to announce an end to the public sector pay cap, the union believes FE colleges must look to ensure that their staff have a fair and decent pay rise this year – one that is implemented in colleges across England.
+As UNISON continues its Pay Up Now! campaign and the pressure grows on the government to end the public sector pay cap, the union is urging FE colleges must look to ensure that their staff have a fair and decent pay rise this year – and that it is implemented in colleges across England.

-With an increasing focus on delivering high quality apprenticeships, the need to address skills and training in the wider UK workforce, a strong and well-motivated workforce in FE is more important than ever.
+UNISON points out that a strong and well motivated further education workforce is more important than ever when there is an increasing focus on delivering high quality apprenticeships, and the need to address skills and training in the wider UK workforce,